Pupil Premium and Service Premium

 - we will use and allocate the funding based on the needs of different classes, groups or individuals

-- deploying a teaching assistant in every class for pastoral and academic support
+- deploying support staff effectively for pastoral care and academic support

 - providing targeted group, or one-to-one support, led by a teacher or teaching assistant